Historic River Ports • Australia’s Two Great Rivers Ancient Aboriginal Culture • Outback Experiences

 Wentworth is considered the gateway to Outback NSW, and is situated on the junction of the Murray and Darling Rivers in southwestern New South Wales.
-Mildura, situated on the Victorian side of the Murray, is our nearest main town and we’re only 280km from Broken Hill.
+Mildura, on the Victorian side of the Murray, is our nearest main town and we’re only 280km from Broken Hill.
 Wentworth Shire is a region of great diversity and it offers you the opportunity to experience an introduction to Outback Australia.